inviqa/ansible-serverdensity/README.md

 #### [`serverdensity_agent_install_from_source`][serverdensity-agent-install-from-source]
 Default: `no`

-Whether or not to install ServerDesity Agent from source (instead of precompiled packages)
+Whether or not to install ServerDensity Agent from source (instead of precompiled packages)

 #### [`serverdensity_account_name`][serverdensity-account-name]
 Default: `"{{ enc_serverdensity_account_name }}"`